Timych84/ansible-collection-cvl/README.md

 Documentation for the collection.
-# Clickhouse - Vector - Lighthouse Ansible collection for Yandex Cloud using yc command line tool
+# Clickhouse - Vector - Lighthouse Stack Ansible collection for Yandex Cloud.
+Deploy using yc command line tool

 **Table of Contents**